-Each centre will be visited (or will have been visited) at least once, in at least one of the sciences, during the period September 2021 to May 2023.
+Each centre will be visited (or will have been visited) at least once, in at least one of the sciences (A level Biology, Chemistry or Physics), during the period September 2022 to May 2024.
 If there are more than 140 candidates following any of the A level sciences in a centre, then the centre will receive a visit for every science.